Raven logo

 Note ownership means your writing remains useful outside the app that created it.
 A strong setup keeps notes in plain files, inside a folder you can back up, search, version, and give to local tools.

-Why does Markdown matter for Claude and Cursor?
+Why does Markdown matter for Claude, Codex, and Cursor?

 Markdown is plain text.
-Claude, Cursor, terminal tools, MCP filesystem servers, and git can read it directly when they have access to the folder.
+Claude, Codex, Cursor, terminal tools, local MCP clients, and git can read it directly when they have access to the folder.
+Raven Companion is the safer path for Raven-aware writes.

 Is a clean export enough?